 Apprentices Within Local Region Celebrated At Awards Night In Hull

-Hull Training and Adult have recognised the achievements of apprentices, learners and businesses at its annual awards ceremony.
+Hull Training and Adult Education have recognised the achievements of apprentices, learners and businesses at its annual awards ceremony.

 Held at the Guildhall in Hull, judges faced a difficult task in picking out the winners of the awards that celebrate apprenticeships in the region.